 Are You Worried About Your Pup’s Hydration?

 If you’re concerned about how long your dog has gone without drinking water, it’s time to call your vet.
-At Hudson Animal Hospital, we can conduct a full evaluation, testing urine, bloodwork, and physical signs to determine if your dog is dehydrated, why, and the right next steps.
+If water intake remains a concern, we often utilize comprehensive lab work, including urine and blood tests, to gain a complete picture of your dog’s internal health.
+This allows us to determine if your dog is dehydrated, why, and the right next steps.
 Acting fast is the best way to prevent more concerning complications down the line.

 We offer emergency visits for urgent pet needs and routine care checkups.
 Schedule your dog’s appointment today by calling Hudson Animal Hospital at (212) 706-4088 so we can keep your pup’s tail wagging.